 1. Do you actually need it?

-Once you’ve identified that you need new software to replace your existing one, you then have to be sure that you actually need this shiny new one that you’re considering.
-What I mean by this is, don’t get wooed by the “does everything” software.
-It may sound like the easiest and most convenient solution, but you can easily end up paying more for things that your firm doesn’t actually need.
+You’ve realised that you need new practice management software but do you actually need this lovely shiny new one that you’re considering?
+What I mean by this is, don’t get wooed by the “does everything, shiny bright & new” software.
+It may sound like the easiest and most convenient solution, but you could end up paying for things that your firm doesn’t actually need.

-To identify whether you need this software, think about:
+To check whether you really do need this particular software, think about:

 - what features, functions, and reports that you will need the software to do,